aritraM23/aritraM23/README.md

   -🔭 I’m currently a student at Jadavpur University, Kolkata and studying Information Technology.

-  -📑 I'm currently learning various Data Analytics techniques, ML and DL frameworks and algorithms.
+  -📑 I'm currently learning Computer Vision and Natural Language Processing frameworks.

   <!--
   **devilishAM/devilishAM** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.